D-SECURE: Dual-Source Evidence Combination for Unified Reasoning in Misinformation Detection: Methodology

 \subsection{Decision Fusion}

 Figure~\ref{fig:d-sec-rules} summarises D-SECURE’s rule-based fusion strategy.
 DEFAME provides the initial global verdict, and HAMMER supplies manipulation class labels and grounding.
 Fusion follows a small set of principled cases: (1) when DEFAME refutes the claim, the final verdict is \textit{refuted}; (2) when DEFAME supports the claim, HAMMER determines whether the post is \textit{supported} (pristine) or \textit{locally manipulated but globally supported}; and (3) when DEFAME returns \textit{not enough information}, HAMMER distinguishes between \textit{manipulated but unverifiable} and genuine \textit{NEI}.
 This rule set captures the complementarity between global factual evidence and local manipulation cues.
-Although we adopt a rule-based design for clarity, the same structure can be replaced with a learned fusion module that jointly uses DEFAME’s confidence scores and HAMMER’s manipulation probabilities.